More than a feel-good story: How former walk-on Callie Lind became a prolific shooter for UW women’s basketball

 “When I get in the game, you’ll hear the other team say ‘I got shooter’ or things like that.
 So, it’s a little harder to play against. … People are more likely to fly out at me.
 So then, I have to pump fake or side step or just keep moving the ball.”

-The Huskies need Lind to continue being productive on the perimeter considering standouts Haley Van Dyke (1 for 20 on three-pointers) and Quay Miller (3 for 20) are mired in shooting slumps and UW ranks eighth in the Pac-12 in three-point accuracy (28.5 percent).
+The Huskies need Lind to continue being productive on the perimeter considering standouts Haley Van Dyke (1 for 20 on three-pointers) and Quay Miller (3 for 20) are mired in shooting slumps and UW ranks eighth in the Pac-12 in three-point accuracy (28.5%).

-“Everyone gets so excited for a big 3,” Lind said.
+“Everyone gets so excited for a big three,” Lind said.
 “It can definitely shift the momentum.
-It’s a crazy job to have because right now that’s pretty much my only role is to shoot 3s, move the ball and play defense.
+It’s a crazy job to have because right now that’s pretty much my only role is to shoot threes, move the ball and play defense.
 It’s a tough job sometimes when they’re not going in.

 “It’s a tough shot and the lowest-percentage shot that you can take.
 When they’re not falling it’s tough.
 You got to remember to keep shooting and have a short memory.”